cortex-js/compute-engine/src/docs/guide-expressions.md

 [symbolic expressions](<https://en.wikipedia.org/wiki/Expression_(mathematics)>)
 such as numbers, constants, variables and functions.{.xl}

-In the CortexJS Compute Engine, expressions are represented using the [MathJSON format](/math-json/).
+In the CortexJS Compute Engine, expressions are represented internally using the [MathJSON format](/math-json/).

 They are wrapped in a JavaScript object, a process called **boxing**, and the